Originally posted 2023–05–28 Last updated 2024–12–14

 Finally, I wanted to add the ability to dynamically change the “ortho window height” mentioned before.
 When using an orthographic projection, the apparent size of objects doesn’t get closer, so the window height effectively becomes our “zoom level”.

-Additionally, I need to fix the remaining textures.
+At the time of writing, there are still a couple of important things to do.
+I need to fix the remaining textures.
 There’s a lot of bright yellow water still present.

 Pics